felixmaldonadoos/HodgkinHuxleySim/README.md

 ### To do:
 - [PRIORITY] Unusual and non-reproducible rendering issue when i run on my personal pc wsl2 ubuntu 22.04.
 - check action potential model.
 AP is not reaching baseline.
-- voltage seems off. need to recheck equations and what the injection current looks like. maybe indexing is off.
-- rendering issues. have seen some bugs online regarding zink and nvidia drivers.
-- uninstalling ```gnuplot-qt``` does not fix rendering issues.

 # Setup
 This is a work in progress.
 Currently focusing on Ubuntu 22 build in WSL2.